Conteúdo do Curso

 Java Extended

-How to find an index of the specified character in String?
+How can you find the index of a specified character in a String?

 indexOf(String str)